3bhu1/autoInovice/README.md

 The whole process of Automated Invoice Processing is streamlined and fully automated.

-ReadSoft Invoice Processing software is unique since it can recognize new incoming invoices and figure out which fields to interpret.
 This intelligent character recognition using advanced OCR-technology allows you to get an automated optimized invoice flow enabling huge savings in time and money.

 The Automated Invoice Processing software reduces manual work to a minimum.
 With Automated Invoice Processing, the number of human errors will be reduced and your data quality substantially raised.